Philosophical realism

 Realism can also be a view about the properties of reality in general, holding that reality exists independent of the mind, as opposed to non-realist views (like some forms of skepticism and solipsism) which question the certainty of anything beyond one's own mind.
 Philosophers who profess realism often claim that truth consists in a correspondence between cognitive representations and reality.

 Realists tend to believe that whatever we believe now is only an approximation of reality but that the accuracy and fullness of understanding can be improved.
 In some contexts, realism is contrasted with idealism.
-Today it is more usually contrasted with anti-realism, for example in the philosophy of science.
+Today it is more often contrasted with anti-realism, for example in the philosophy of science.

-The oldest use of the term "realism" appears in medieval scholastic interpretations and adaptations of ancient Greek philosophy.
+The oldest use of the term "realism" appeared in medieval scholastic interpretations and adaptations of ancient Greek philosophy.

+The position was also held among many ancient Indian philosophies.

 Etymology

 The term comes from Late Latin realis "real" and was first used in the abstract metaphysical sense by Immanuel Kant in 1781 (CPR A 369).